hallavad/AOC2020/README.md

 Figured out a good algorithm to use for todays puzzle immediately but had made a simple mistake in my data_processing, not turning the last number in to an int.
 I had written `d[-1]` instead of `int(d[-1])`.
 This resulted in my last input which was a 13 to not be handled properly.
 It also took quite a while to find the error since all the examples worked correctly, since i both manually antered them as ints and not strings.

 Part B was however very simple since it just needed me to find a later number in the series and my code was efficient enough to do it without any changes.

+## Day 16
+  A fun puzzle.
+Had to do a different processing of the initial input than usual which was a nice change of pace.
+For the algorithm part it wasn't that big of a challenge.
+Something I have realized during the later puzzles is that it could help me do them faster if i clearly define the datastructures involved and put my algorithm down on paper first.
+To be clear I haven't done that yet but I have the feeling it will help work out some bugs and structure the code better from the start.
+Might try it tomorrow.